puredevelopment/the-montana-legislator/README.md

 # The Montana Legislator

-An OpenAI GPT to serve as your guide to the Montana Legislature, Montana Constitution, and Montana Code Annotated
+An OpenAI GPT to serve as your guide to the 2025 Montana Legislature.